o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Detail Procedures in API
 ''''''''''''''''''''''''

-xran_prepare_ctrl_pkt() has several procedures to compose a C-Plane packet.
+The xran_prepare_ctrl_pkt() has several procedures to compose a C-Plane packet.

-1. Append transport header
+1. Append transport header:

 -  Reserve eCPRI header space in the packet buffer